Slope detection and toroidal 3-manifolds: Introduction

 Eftekhary \cite{Eft} (see also \cite{HRW1}) has shown that irreducible toroidal integer homology 3-spheres are $NLS$, so the $L$-space conjecture predicts that they are also $LO$ and $CTF$.
 We show

-{\bf Corollary 2.3.} {\it An irreducible toroidal integer homology 3-sphere has a left-orderable fundamental group.
-It admits a co-oriented taut foliation if it contains an incompressible torus bounding a 3-manifold that fibres over the circle.}
+\begin{customthm}{\ref{thm: tor zhs implies lo}} An irreducible toroidal integer homology 3-sphere has a left-orderable fundamental group.
+It admits a co-oriented taut foliation if it contains an incompressible torus bounding a 3-manifold that fibres over the circle. \end{customthm}

 A class of 3-manifolds for which the three properties $NLS$, $LO$ and $CTF$ have been widely investigated are the $n$-fold cyclic branched covers $\Sigma_n(K)$ of knots $K$.
 For torus knots the situation is completely understood \cite{GLid1}, and there are several results for various families of hyperbolic knots; see the references in \S \ref{sec: results}.
 For the remaining case of prime satellite knots $K$, Gordon and Lidman conjectured (\cite{GLid1, GLid2}) that $\Sigma_n(K)$ is $LO$ and $CTF$ (and hence $NLS$) for all $n \ge 2$.
-As a consequence of Theorem \ref{thm: results GL conjecture} we show
+We prove this for $LO$ and $NLS$, and obtain a partial result for $CTF$.
+In fact we prove the corresponding statements for prime satellite links.

-{\bf Theorem.} {\it If $K$ is a prime satellite knot then for all $n \ge 2$, $\Sigma_n(K)$ is not an $L$-space and has a left-orderable fundamental group.
-It admits a co-oriented taut foliation if the companion knot is fibred.}
+\begin{customthm}{\ref{thm: GL thm intro}} If $L$ is a prime satellite link then for all $n \ge 2$, $\Sigma_n(L)$ is not an $L$-space and has a left-orderable fundamental group.
+If in addition $L$ has a fibred companion knot, then $\Sigma_n(L)$ admits a co-oriented taut foliation for all $n \geq 2$. \end{customthm}

 A third application is to quasi-alternating links: we show that Menasco's classical theorem, that a prime non-split alternating link is either hyperbolic or a $(2,m)$-torus link, extends to quasi-alternating links.
 (For knots this exension is called a ``folklore conjecture'' in \cite{Dey}.)